Taylor County Courthouse (Iowa): History

 The first courthouse for Taylor County was begun in 1863.
 It was constructed of stone on the south side of the square in Bedford.
 Additional office space was rented as the county grew and required more space for county government.

 The cornerstone for the present courthouse was laid in June 1892.
 The three-story Romanesque Revival building was completed in the spring the following year.
-It was designed by E.M.
-Ellis, and Allen H. Chaffie was the contractor.
+It was designed by Omaha architect Francis M. Ellis, and Allen H. Chaffie was the contractor.
 The building was built for $38,000.
 Because the contractor lost money on the project the county gave him an additional $1,000 and a gold watch for adhering to the original contract price.

 Architecture

 The courthouse is a three-story red brick Bedford limestone structure.
 The main entrance is a recessed entry within a wide stone trimmed arch.
 Above it are two turrets with conical roofs that flank a large arched window.
 A large white square cupola with a clock and dome rises from the center of the building.
 The basement level is composed of coursed stone.
 The building is capped by a hipped roof.
 The interior features an elegant spiral staircase, which is original to the building.
 There are fireplaces in most of the rooms and tile floors.
 The significance of the courthouse is derived from its association with county government, and the political power and prestige of Bedford as the county seat.